hughfuve/battleship-console/README.md

 properties, methods and objects.
 Indents are used to try and show hierarchy and dependency.

 APPLICATION DESCRIPTION

-The GAMEWORLD is {composed} of
+(why the hell does it wrap this block of text and not the other parts of the doc???? stupid friggn thing) The GAMEWORLD is {composed} of
 	PLAYERS who can be a
 		COMPUTER_PLAYER or a